wecodemore/wpstarter/docs/07-WP-CLI-Commands.md

 When WP Starter is configured to run WP CLI commands, before running them it makes sure WP CLI is available:

-1. first it parses all installed packages to see if WP CLI is installed via Composer
+1. first it parses all Composer-installed packages to see if WP CLI is installed via Composer
 2. if not, it checks a WP CLI phar is available on project root
 3. if not, download WP CLI phar and checks its integrity via SHA512 checksum provided by WP CLI